WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Synchronous/USBDAQF1AOD/PWM/README.md

 ## Overview

-This example project demonstrates how to use WPC python driver to control motion
+This example project demonstrates how to use WPC python driver with PWM

 In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you want to build your own motion application, try to use this as a basic template, then add your own code.
+If you want to build your own PWM application, try to use this as a basic template, then add your own code.

 ## How to use this example

 ### Hardware Requirement

-In order to run this example, you should get USBDAQF1AOD product, which contains motion function.
+In order to run this example, you should get USBDAQF1AOD product, which contains PWM function.

 Then, we take `USBDAQF1AOD` for example.